Data-driven structure-preserving model reduction for stochastic Hamiltonian systems: Introduction

 Consider a general stochastic differential equation

 where $a:\mathbb{R}^n \longrightarrow \mathbb{R}^n$ is the drift function, $[b_1, \ldots, b_m]:\mathbb{R}^n\longrightarrow \mathbb{R}^{n \times m}$ is the diffusion matrix, $W(t)=(W^1(t),\ldots,W^m(t))$ is the standard $m$-dimensional Wiener process, and $\circ$ denotes Stratonovich integration.
 We use $d_t$ to denote the stochastic differential of stochastic processes (other than the Wiener process $W(t)$) to avoid confusion with the exterior derivative $d$ of differential forms.
 We will assume that the drift function and the diffusion matrix are sufficiently smooth and satisfy all the necessary conditions for the existence and uniqueness of solutions to \eqref{eq: Stochastic differential equation - general} (see \cite{ArnoldSDE}, \cite{IkedaWatanabe1989}, \cite{KloedenPlatenSDE}, \cite{Kunita1997}).
 Much like in the deterministic case, numerical simulations of \eqref{eq: Stochastic differential equation - general} become computationally expensive when the dimension $n$ of the stochastic process $u(t)$ is large.
 Such a situation may occur, for instance, when \eqref{eq: Stochastic differential equation - general} comes from a semi-discretization of a stochastic partial differential equation (see Section~\ref{sec: Stochastic Nonlinear Schrodinger Equation}).
 Also, in order to calculate the statistical properties of the stochastic process $u(t)$, such as the probability density function or the expected value, one typically needs to simulate \eqref{eq: Stochastic differential equation - general} for a very large number of sample paths.
 We will show that the computational cost of both these tasks can be alleviated by adapting the POD method to the stochastic setting.
-A number of reduced basis methods have been applied to stochastic systems in various contexts---see \cite{Acharjee2006}, \cite{Bastine2018}, \cite{Benner2015}, \cite{BoyavalBris2010}, \cite{Boyaval2009}, \cite{BoyavalLelievre2010}, \cite{Chorin2015}, \cite{Doostan2007}, \cite{FranzkeMajda2005}, \cite{Ghanem2007}, \cite{Lu2020}, \cite{Lu2017}, \cite{Niemann2021}, \cite{Paskyabi2020}, \cite{Ullmann2020} and the references therein---but to the best of our knowledge the adaptation of the POD method to SDEs driven by a Wiener process has been much less investigated.
+A number of model reduction methods have been applied to stochastic systems in various contexts.
+Examples include partial differential equations with random coefficients (\cite{BoyavalBris2010}, \cite{Boyaval2009}, \cite{Doostan2007}, \cite{Ghanem2007}), parametric closure models for the stochastic Burgers' equation (\cite{Lu2020}), or a variance reduction method for SDEs (\cite{BoyavalLelievre2010}).
+Stochastic reduced models were also used as noisy perturbations of deterministic reduced models in order to account for unresolved small-scale features (\cite{Bastine2018}, \cite{Chorin2015}, \cite{Lu2017}, \cite{Paskyabi2020}).
+However, to the best of our knowledge the adaptation of the POD method to SDEs driven by a Wiener process has been much less investigated.
 An application of the POD method which is similar in spirit to our approach appears in \cite{Iliescu2018} and \cite{XieBao2018}, but only in the specific context of solving the stochastic Burgers equation, empirical approximation of the nonlinear term is not addressed, and only low-order integration in time is used (see also \cite{Burkardt2007}).